 It is very important to choose the method that suits the buyer's capabilities and budget.
 To do this, you need to find a suitable interest rate, term and determine the financing or co-financing scheme.

-Technology allows you to close transactions remotely, as the agent can send you the necessary documentation using various digital means.
+Technology allows you to conduct transactions remotely as the agent can send you the necessary documentation using various digital means.
 For example, a sales contract can be signed using an electronic signature system.
 In this process, it is important to hire a lawyer who will advise on the transaction and certify its legality.

-Foreign citizens often become buyers of Spanish real estate, since Spain is an attractive country for investment.
-Let us dwell on the question of how to buy real estate in Spain for a foreigner.
+Foreign citizens often become buyers of Spanish real estate since it is an attractive country for investment.
+Let us answer the question of how to buy real estate in Spain as a foreigner.

 Features of buying Spanish real estate by foreigners:

-- it is necessary to comply with the legal norms of two countries - Russia and Spain,
+- It is necessary to comply with the legal norms of 2 countries - Russia and Spain.

-- in the case of a mortgage, Spanish banks will approve financing only 50-60% of the transaction at 2 -3.5% per annum,
+- In the case of a mortgage, Spanish banks will approve financing of only 50-60% of the transaction at 2 -3.5% per annum.

 - At the time of signing the contract, the participation of an accredited translator is required.

-The main stages when buying real estate in Spain by a foreign citizen:
+The main stages when buying real estate in Spain as a foreign citizen are:

-- change of owner in the Property Register.
+- Changing the owner in the Property Register.

-There are a number of disadvantages of owning real estate.
+There are a number of disadvantages to owning real estate.

-- Costs of housing maintenance (payment of utility bills, repairs, etc.).
+- Cost of housing maintenance (payment of utility bills, repairs, etc.).

-- Payment of the annual taxes of homeowners in Spain.
+- Payment of annual taxes for Spanish homeowners.